HugoMatilla/Effective-JAVA-Summary/README.md

 		}

 		//Excersice the Set
-		// Print the remaining arguments. the order depends in the class.
+		// Print the remaining arguments.
+The order depends in the class.
 If it is a HashSet
-		// the order will be random.
-If it is a TreeSet it will be alphabetically s.addAll(Arrays.asList(args).subList(1,args.length));
+		// the order will be random, if it is a TreeSet it will be alphabetically s.addAll(Arrays.asList(args).subList(1,args.length));
 		System.out.println(s);
 	}